ItsNgaDoan/nz-trade-resilience-analysis/README.md

   Growing economies with increasing trade potential — e.g., Vietnam, Indonesia

 - **Low Impact Partners**
-  Minimal contribution to NZ imports, currently low influence
+  Minimal contribution to NZ imports

 - **Niche Partners**
-  Smaller or specialised relationships (often regional or aid-based)
+  Smaller or specialised relationships (regional or aid-based)

-This segmentation provides a structured way to understand **trade dependency and opportunity**.
+This segmentation provides a **data-driven framework** to understand both **dependency and diversification opportunities**.

-### 2. New Zealand is highly dependent on a small group

-- Over **80% of imports consistently come from Primary partners**
-- Key imports include machinery, transport, fuel, and chemicals

-While many of these partners are supported by **Free Trade Agreements**, this level of concentration introduces **systemic risk**:
-- Policy changes
-- Supply chain disruptions
-- Geopolitical or environmental shocks

 ### 3. Trade relationships are dynamic, not fixed

 - Countries **move between clusters over time**
-- More than **10 countries shifted groups between 2019–2023**
+- More than **10 countries shifted groups (2019–2023)**
 - Emerging partners show increasing stability and trade relevance

 This indicates that: